jknitey/jknitey.github.io/_posts/2021-09-06-bringing-vegetables-up-to-ML-speed.md

 apple: 96%    (left_x:  655   top_y:  362   width: 1036   height:  867)
 ```

 I achieved this using R which is my main data analysis language but something like python can also be used.
 What I ended up doing was removing all data that was not useful and only keeping the width and height of the bounding boxes produced by YOLO.
 I then used some loops to cycle through each image to first count the vegetables in an image and then get the width and height of each vegetable in an image.
-Once you have the vegetable shape data you can normalize each one using you standard in the same image.
+Once you have the vegetable shape data you can normalize each one using your standard in the same image.
 I was then left with a bunch of vegetable data that I could then compare to each other across images.
 You can take this a step further and get areas and ratios per vegetable.
-Further analysis can be done to get things such as uniformity and then using ML, again, to get predictions of other traits.
+Further analysis can be done to get things such as uniformity and then using ML again to get predictions of other traits.
 Below is a small example of image normalizing:

 ```
 Cleaned data: